piroor/webextensions-lib-options/README.md

 <p<label>List of attributes: <input type="text" id="attributes"></label></p>
 ```

-Then the `Options` detects elements which have their own ID same to one of given configs (an instance of [`Cofnigs`](https://github.com/piroor/webextensions-lib-configs), and bind them to configs.
+Then the `Options` detects an element which has its own ID same to each given config (defined with [`Cofnigs`](https://github.com/piroor/webextensions-lib-configs)), and bind the config to the element.
+The element is initialized with the current value.
+If you change the state of the element itself, then it will be synchronized to the value of the related config.